OpenTranslationBible/open-bible/en-GB/18.Job/md/job-33.md

 ## Job 33:31

-> “Pay attention, Job, and listen to me;
+> “Listen carefully, Job, and hear me;
-> be silent, and I will speak.
+> remain silent, and I will speak.

 ## Job 33:32

-> If you have anything to say, answer me;
+> If you have anything to say, respond to me;
-> speak, for I desire to justify you.
+> speak, for I wish to justify you.

 ## Job 33:33

-> But if not, then listen to me;
+> But if not, then heed my words;
-> keep silent, and I will teach you wisdom.”
+> stay silent, and I will impart wisdom to you.”